GilsonGangadhar/Netflix-App/README.md

-NOTE : Post deployment, Google Chrome sometimes may show "Deceptive site ahead" while trying to view deployed website.
+NOTE : Post deployment, when you click on the demo URL, browser/Google Chrome may sometimes may show "Deceptive site ahead" while trying to view deployed website.
 Since this is a Netflix clone, Google thinks this as a phishing site (mainly because of the created url).

-Please click on the "Details" button and then click on "visit this unsafe site" link.
-I can guarantee there wont be any security threat to your system.
+if you encounter that problem, Please click on the "Details" button below and then click on "visit this unsafe site" link.
+And use the guest email and password provided on readme.md file, I can guarantee there wont be any security threat to your system.
 Sorry for the inconvenience.

 Netflix-App walkthrough : https://www.awesomescreenshot.com/video/5377398?key=e254789ac278a30f50a921ff8a315fc1